Frédéric Back: Film work

 In 1980, Back was nominated for an Academy Award for Animated Short Film for his film All Nothing (Tout rien).
 He later won two Academy Awards for Animated Short Film, for his film Crac! in 1982 and The Man Who Planted Trees (L'homme qui plantait des arbres) in 1987.
-In 1994, he was nominated again for an Academy Award for Animated Short Film, for his film Mighty River (Le fleuve aux grandes eaux).
+In 1994, he was nominated again for an Academy Award for Animated Short Film, for his film The Mighty River (Le fleuve aux grandes eaux).

 The moving image collection of Frédéric Back is held at the Academy Film Archive.

 Legacy

 In 2017, Montreal inaugurated the large metropolitan Frédéric-Back Park, named after the artist.